slevithan/regex/README.md

 This is also true for other flags that can change how an inner regex is matched: `m` (`multiline`) and `s` (`dotAll`).

 > As with all interpolation in `Regex.make`, embedded regexes are sandboxed and treated as complete units.
 For example, a following quantifier repeats the entire embedded regex rather than just its last token, and top-level alternation in the embedded regex will not break out to affect the meaning of the outer regex.
+Numbered backreferences are adjusted to work within the overall pattern.

 <details>
   <summary>👉 <b>Show more details</b></summary>